 Humphrey leads research into formulation and applications of convective-scale versions of the Unified Model.

-Humphrey's first degree was in Physics (Bristol) followed by a PhD in low temperature physics, specifically superconductivity (Cambridge).
-He carried out post-doctoral work on high-temperature superconductors and also worked for a couple of years at Culham Laboratory on the tokamak fusion programme.
+Humphrey's first degree was in Physics ( University of Bristol Department of Physics) followed by a PhD in low temperature physics, specifically superconductivity ( University of Cambridge Department of Physics).
+He carried out post-doctoral work on high-temperature superconductors and also worked for a couple of years at the Culham Centre for Fusion Energy on the tokamak fusion programme.

 Humphrey joined the Met Office (JCMM) in 1995 and worked initially in the Weather Systems group with Sid Clough.
 In early 1997 the group was involved with the Fronts and Atlantic Storm tracks Experiment (FASTEX) and much of his work was involved in mesoscale modelling of cases from this.
 Particular areas of interest were the role of microphysical processes in cyclone development and system relative analysis.

 In 1998 Humphrey moved into the JCMM Mesoscale Modelling group with Peter Clark, but continued to work on FASTEX related modelling for a while.
-In late 1999 he started work running the non-hydrostatic prototype of the Unified Model at higher resolutions than 12 km (then the highest in the operational system) which, very quickly, showed encouraging results (initially for FASTEX cases).
-This work led to Humphrey starting the High Resolution Trial Model (HRTM) project in 2002 ,which established many aspects of the optimal configuration of the Unified Model at 4 km and 1 km resolutions, and included systematic trials to ascertain both the benefits and the problems with these models.
+In late 1999 he started work running the non-hydrostatic prototype of the Unified Model at higher resolutions than 12 km (then the highest in the operational system).
+This, very quickly, showed encouraging results (initially for FASTEX cases).
+As a result, Humphrey started the High Resolution Trial Model (HRTM) project in 2002 ,which established many aspects of the optimal configuration of the Unified Model at 4 km and 1 km resolutions, and included systematic trials to ascertain both the benefits and the problems with these models.
 This work led directly to the implementation of the UK 4 km model in the operational system in 2005 and the 1.5 km model in 2009.